GregoryBensa/claude-code-sandbox/README.md

 - `dockerSocketPath`: Custom Docker/Podman socket path (auto-detected by default)
 - `enableGpu`: Enable GPU support for the container (boolean)
 - `gpuDevices`: Specify GPU devices - can be string like "0,1" or "all", or array like [0, 1]
+- `useMountedFolder`: Use mounted folder mode instead of copying files (boolean)
+- `mountedFolderPath`: Path to mount as workspace (default: current directory)

 #### Mount Configuration